Azure/azure-db-benchmarking/cosmos/scripts/chaos/cosmosdb_client_network_chaos_tool/readme.md

     2. User-assigned Managed Identity assigned to the **Client VM** and the **resource group containing Chaos Studio experiment** (the experiment will be created in this resource group after the tool is executed).
 Assign '**Contributor**' role on the ResourceGroup containing the experiment.
     3. User-assigned Managed Identity assigned to the **Chaos Studio experiment** and the **target resource(s)**.
 Assign '**Reader**' role on the target resource(s).
 If there are multiple target resources, this identity and the role needs to be assigned to each of them.

-- The target resource(s) need to be onboarded to Chaos Studio so that the ChaosAgent is installed on these target resource(s) and the following Agent-based capabilities are enabled for these target resource(s):
+- The target resource(s) needs to be onboarded to Chaos Studio so that the ChaosAgent is installed on these target resource(s) and the following Agent-based capabilities are enabled for these target resource(s):
     1. Network disconnect (via Firewall)
     2. Network latency
     - For more info on how to onboard target resource(s) click [here](#target-onboarding)